Peter-Staadecker/Lions-and-Tigers-and-Sortinos-Oh-My/README.md

 The program saves its output as an Excel workbook in the same directory as the program.
 There are several worksheets in the workbook.
 The main worksheet is a grid showing the user-selected stock symbols (as rows) and the calculated ratios (as columns).

 The program uses Python Pandas, so perhaps the title should have been Lions and Tigers and Pandas, Oh My.

-Disclaimer, no animals were harmed in the making of this program.
+Disclaimers: no animals were harmed in the making of this program.
 Nor is the program fit for stock trading, trading advice or any other purpose.
 Comments, corrections and suggestions are welcome.